-The role of associations such as OS2 in Denmark~\citep{frey2023we} and iMio in Belgium~\citep{viseur2023communesplone} in supporting its members and owners to collaborate and adopt OSS solutions has also been emphasized in earlier work~\citep{linaaker2024public}.
-Our findings confirm their role, also reporting on their existence, e.g., in the case of France through ADDULACT, and in the Netherlands through VNG.
-These associations may potentially also serve a role or model for collaboration and adoption of OSS on with or across other levels and parts of governments.
-In a sense, they can be compared to OSS foundations (as e.g., the Linux or Eclipse foundations), which stewards projects long-term, providing neutral governance structures, and enabling formal collaboration and pooling of resourced in supporting the maintenance of joint OSS projects~\citep{persson2024soft}.
-While public entities can and should be able to initiate OSS projects, it is typically not within their resources or scope to drive and own such projects long-term.
-Having a host-organization set up for such prime purpose therefore makes sense on a national, and potentially also regional (cross-border) level, as in Europe, where the strive towards joint and interoperable solutions are being called for through the Interoperable Europe Act, and various efforts on strengthening the digital sovereignty of the continent.
+\textbf{Leverage collaborative steward structures to sustain OSS efforts.} The role of associations such as OS2 in Denmark~\cite{frey2023we} and iMio in Belgium~\cite{viseur2023communesplone} in supporting its members and owners to collaborate and adopt OSS solutions has also been emphasised in earlier work~\cite{linaaker2024public}.
+Our findings confirm their role and report on their existence, e.g., in France through ADULLACT and in the Netherlands through VNG.
+These associations may also serve as a model for collaboration and the adoption of OSS within or across other levels and parts of government.
+In a sense, they can be compared to OSS foundations (e.g., the Linux or Eclipse foundations), which steward projects long-term, provide neutral governance structures, and enable formal collaboration and resource pooling to support the maintenance of joint OSS projects~\cite{persson2024soft}.
+While public entities can and should initiate OSS projects, it is typically not within their resources or scope to drive and own them long-term.
+Having a host-organisation set up for such a prime purpose therefore makes sense on a national and, potentially, also regional (cross-border) level, as in Europe, where the drive towards joint and interoperable solutions is being called for through the Interoperable Europe Act and related efforts to strengthen digital sovereignty.